dadobos/dadobos/README.md

 ---

-##### I am a Software Engineer with DevOps experience that is flexible, proactive, eager to contribute to team success, and a firm believer in the mobile-first approach.
+##### I am a Software Engineer that is flexible, proactive, eager to contribute to team success, and a firm believer in the mobile-first approach.
 Always passionate about learning new things and trying new challenges.

 ---